BadIdeaFactory/corporate/documents/operating.md

 Money donated in this way will be allocated according to the terms agreed upon by the Overmind, Treasure Goblin, and the third party.
 Donations do not come with any expectation of ownership of BIFFUD.

-### Organizational Resources
-The Overmind may submit budget requests to the Hive Mind for resources that will be used by BIFFUD as an organization.
-For example, for licenses, services, fonts, La Croix, or other assets that require cash money.

 ### Project Resources
 The Hive Mind is responsible for allocating financial support to Projects.
 Project owners must select a single person to be the project's "Comptroller" who is responsible for approving any invoices associated with a project and working with the Beastmaster and Treasure Goblin to receive access to centralized services or financial reimbursement, depending on the nature of the allocation.